JuliaAI/MLJ.jl/ORGANIZATION.md

   evaluating and tuning machine learning models.
 It pulls in most code from other repositories described below.
-MLJ also hosts the [MLJ manual](src/docs) which documents functionality across the repositories, with the exception of ScientificTypes, and MLJScientific types which host their own documentation.
+MLJ also hosts the [MLJ manual](src/docs) which documents functionality across the repositories, with the exception of ScientificTypesBase, and MLJScientific types which host their own documentation.
 (The MLJ manual and MLJTutorials do provide overviews of scientific types.)

 * [MLJModelInterface.jl](https://github.com/alan-turing-institute/MLJModelInterface.jl)
   is a lightweight package imported by packages implementing MLJ's interface for their machine learning models.
-It's *sole* dependency is ScientificTypes, which is a tiny package with *no* dependencies.
+It's *sole* dependency is ScientificTypesBase, which is a tiny package with *no* dependencies.

 * (⟂)